Using the STAC Specification#

 Recommended Information#

-extension, it is mandatory to include the list of model inputs and outputs together with their shape and datatype.
+Using the mlm extension, it is mandatory to include the list of model inputs and outputs together with their shape and datatype.
 This information is used by the service to make sure the provided input data complies with the model signature.

-extension allows including more detailed information about the inputs, and in particular indications for pre-processing the input data before submitting it to the model.
+The mlm extension allows including more detailed information about the inputs, and in particular indications for pre-processing the input data before submitting it to the model.

 Note